centreon/centreon-documentation/en/integrations/plugin-packs/procedures/virtualization-nutanix-snmp.md

     --list-mode
 ```

-All options and what they mean can be seen through the help of each mode.
-Below an example for the cluster-usage mode.
+All options and what they mean can be displayed through the help of each mode.
+Below an example for the cluster-usage mode:

 ```bash
 /usr/lib/centreon/plugins//centreon_nutanix_snmp.pl \